sharife/goldenthread-v2/site/content/get-involved/jobs/_index.md

 * Build a positive relationship with Golden Thread’s community, attending company functions such as artist meetings, production meetings, first rehearsals, design runs, first previews and opening nights as needed.
 * Enhance the organization’s visibility in the San Francisco community and greater Bay Area, and in conjunction with the Artistic Director and when called upon, act as a visible spokesperson and speak to private and public organizations and to the press.

+**QUALIFICATIONS AND CHARACTERISTICS** - We believe that people gain skills through a variety of professional, personal, educational, and volunteer experiences.
+If you believe you have the skills necessary to fulfill the responsibilities of this role, we encourage you to apply.

+The Managing Director will be a strategic thinker and creative leader who motivates, inspires, and is passionate about Golden Thread’s mission.
+They will demonstrate strong financial, managerial, and fundraising acumen.
+They will effectively manage risk while remaining grounded and be undeterred by frequent change and unique challenges.
+They will be committed to building community and value deep dialogue, self-examination and inquiry.

+Qualified candidates will exhibit a collaborative spirit; self-motivating and adaptable approach; excellent interpersonal, verbal, and written communication skills; and an ability to work with varied communication styles.
+They will have proven organizational and time management skills, attention to detail, strategic and analytical thinking with an ability to manage multiple projects at once, set priorities, and meet deadlines.
+With a sustained dedication to equity and inclusion, they will have the ability to work with diverse groups of artists and audiences.
+A background in theatre arts administration would be preferred.
+The ideal candidate will be politically aware and sensitive to the plurality of thought and culture both within the Middle East and its world-wide diaspora.

+**COMPENSATION AND START DATE -** This is a full-time, exempt position.
+The salary for this position is budgeted at $70,000.
+Benefits include medical, dental and vision insurance, paid time off, holiday pay, sick leave, a flexible schedule, and the ability to perform some work remotely.

+**HOW TO APPLY** - Please email one PDF containing a resume and a detailed cover letter explaining your interest in the position and our organization, along with three or more references to MDSearch@goldenthread.org.
+Applications will be reviewed on a rolling basis and the position will remain open until filled.
+Preferred start date is June 1, 2024.
+For questions, email MDSearch@goldenthread.org.

 ![]()

 ### **Production, Design & Technical Personnel**